 For personal development and needs

 - An abundance of free lectures, concerts, and other campus events open to all of us as faculty and staff.
 The Employee Gateway lists many of these every day.

 - USC employees, by virtue of the university’s status as a nonprofit tax-exempt organization, may qualify for public service student loan forgiveness.

 - Some specialized employees (nurses) are eligible for some reimbursement for job-related coursework offered by accredited schools.

-- Employees may take job-related coursework at USC if tuition is paid by their department, or they may take a class for audit if approved by the academic department in question.
-(To do so, email the Staff Job-Related Audit form to email@example.com, and submit the Limited Status program form to the Registrar’s office in the lobby of JHH.
-See bottom of this page for forms.)
+- Employees may take job-related coursework at USC if tuition is paid by their department, or they may take a class for audit if approved by their manager and the academic department in question.
+(To do so, email the Tuition Assistance Application – staff job-related audit form to firstname.lastname@example.org, and submit the Limited Status form to the Registrar’s office in the lobby of JHH.)
 Employees who register for a course must abide by the university’s registration deadlines to avoid late registration fees.
 Note that staff hired on or after January 1, 2019 must complete two years of service before enrolling in a course for audit.

 - Employees have free access to a wealth of training and learning opportunities in TrojanLearn.

 Job-related coursework forms